The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 Therefore, whilst UK millers are subject to these British rules, flour produced and imported from elsewhere is not, as long as it has come from or via a European state in which unfortified flour is legal.

-The following is an email sent by the Real Bread Campaign to the Standards Authenticity and Food Law Policy Branch of the Labelling Standards and Allergy Division of the Food Standards Agency and the reply that we recived from that branch.
+The following is an email sent in 2009 by the Real Bread Campaign to the Standards Authenticity and Food Law Policy Branch of the Labelling Standards and Allergy Division of the Food Standards Agency and the reply that we recived from that branch.

 email from the Real Bread Campaign to the Food Standards Agency, 11 December 2009